 Based on the composition of a mineral, they are classified into three different types.
 They are-

 The energy minerals are also called fossil fuels.
 The minerals which provide energy are known as energy minerals.
-Natural gas, call, petroleum are a few examples of energy minerals.
+Natural gas, coal, petroleum are a few examples of energy minerals.

 The minerals which include metals in them are known as metallic minerals.
 The extraction of minerals can provide these metals.
 It involves huge processes, and these metallic minerals are highly valuable in their applications.
 Iron ore, bauxite, etc., are some examples.
 The metallic minerals are again classified into two subtypes.
 They are-